raspberrypilearning/robo-butler/README.md

 As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need:

 ### Hardware
-- Robot chassis: Rover 5.
-This includes 2 motors and a battery pack
+- Robot chassis - [Rover 5](http://proto-pic.co.uk/dagu-rover-5-tracked-chassis-with-encoders/).
+This includes 2 motors and a battery pack.
-- Motor controller: Ryantek motor controller
+- Motor controller such as the [Ryantek motor controller](http://ryanteck.uk/rtk-000-001/)
-- Input device: Nintendo Wiimote
+- Input device - Nintendo Wiimote
 - Blue tooth dongle to talk to the Wiimote
-- Power source for the Pi: USB rechargable battery
+- USB rechargable battery to power the Raspberry Pi like [this one from the PiHut](http://thepihut.com/products/portable-power-pack-for-the-raspberry-pi)
-- [need linky to all hardware]

 ### Software
 - Software packages to use Bluetooth